Corvids/machine-learning/projects/digit_recognition/README.md

 # Deep Learning
 ## Project: Build a Digit Recognition Program

+### Description

+In this project, you will use what you've learned about deep neural networks and convolutional neural networks to create a live camera application or program that prints numbers it observes in real time from images it is given.
+First, you will design and test a model architecture that can identify sequences of digits in an image.
+Next, you will train that model so it can decode sequences of digits from natural images by using the Street View House Numbers (SVHN) dataset.
+After the model is properly trained, you will then test your model using a live camera application (optional) or program on newly-captured images.
+Finally, once you obtain meaningful results, you will refine your implementation to also localize where numbers are on the image, and test this localization on newly-captured images.

 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: